 He didn't explain, he just shrugged like `Vornok is Vornok.'
 "The team acquired it during a sortie.
 This is the last time we can serve it before it expires."

 "It looks expired already," I joked.

-Tom laughed.
+He laughed.
 "Trust me.
-You don't want to eat Vornok when it's expired, unless you wish to experience paralysis."
+You don't want to eat Vornok when it's expired, unless you wish to experience facial paralysis."

 "How do I know I won't experience it now?"
 I cried.

 Tom waved a hand at the other employees eating plates of the stuff.
 "They look just fine to me."